The MA Rating

 The work environment varies as widely as do the various individual assignment opportunities.
 MAs are currently serving in expeditionary security locations worldwide and providing landward and seaward security in support of Joint Service operations.
-MA ASVAB Test requirements.
+MA ASVAB Test requirement.

 The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor/associate degree categories for courses taken in this rating on criminal investigation, criminal law, report writing, human relations/applied psychology, corrections procedures and instructor training techniques.